dgcfung/blogger-2020/README.md

 ### MVP Goals

+The MVP goal of my site is to allow users to sign up & login.
+Once a user has created an account they will be able to create/edit/delete posts.
+The user will have a feed of other users posts.
+Furthermore, they will be able to comment on others posts in their feed.

 - User Authentication
 - FULL Crud for users
 - Database w/ three tables: Users, Posts table (belongs_to: users, 1:m relationship), Comments table(belongs_to: Posts 1:m relationship)
 - Rails backend defining models
 - React App featuring 8 components
 - CSS Styling

 <br>